Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Method

 \subsubsection{Video Analysis of In-Car Recordings}

 To complement the post-interviews, in-car video recordings were examined to capture observable indicators of attention and driver states that may not have been explicitly reported by participants.
+The analytical focus was on identifying the types of behaviours present within the observation windows (i.e., during CA interaction or the NCA periods), rather than quantifying their frequency, acknowledging that some behaviours may vary across individuals.
 Audio-visual data analysis is increasingly employed in HCI and CSCW research to surface ‘seen-but-unnoticed’ aspects of interaction \cite{Heath2010-xw, Brown2023-bg}.
-Following this, we analysed 40 in-car side video recordings (each approximately 55 minutes).
+Following this, we reviewed 40 in-car side video recordings (each approximately 55 minutes).
 Three participants were excluded as the video was cut due to the recording phone overheating.
-The analysis focuses on segments where the conversational agent was active and compares them to corresponding periods without agent interaction.
+Consequently, the analysis focused on 37 segments (approximately 8 minutes each) where the CA was active and compares them to corresponding periods without agent interaction.

 For each instance, the analysis centred on fixed track locations where the agent was triggered.
 Observations were coded within a three-minute window before the conversational onset, a three-minute window during the intervention lap, and a one-and-a-half-minute window after the intervention lap (before the planned takeover, which is out of the scope of this paper).
 This window was extended when notable behavioural changes persisted.
 Any behaviours prompted during safety driver-initiated KSS probes were excluded from coding.